 Life is an incredibly complex interdependence of matter and energy among millions of species beyond (and within) our own skin.
 These Earth aliens are our relatives, our ancestors, part of us.
 They cycle our matter and bring us water and food.
 Without “the other” we do not survive”. – Lynn Margulis; Symbiotic Planet

 With no evidence that humans can persist outside of our host biosphere, why so much naïve optimism around colonizing space?
 It seems an emerging mania is gripping celebrated entrepreneurs who are falling over themselves to prove that they are space-worthy.
 As a global chorus harmonizes over the disparities between rich and poor, how is it that the highest profile high-net-worthers are warbling otherworldly expectations?
-Is this a sign of pioneering spirit, is it ego-driven indulgence or, worse, is it a diversion calculated to distract from more pressing issues (like, say, rising income disparity)?
+Is this a sign of pioneering spirit or is it ego-driven indulgence?
+Worse still, is it a diversion calculated to distract us from more pressing issues (like, say, rising income disparity)?
 Better to be perceived as a saviour to human prospects than simply the best accumulator of wealth.

 Demonstrating an alarming naivete in the broader science spectrum, even the late, great physicist and deep thinker, Stephen Hawking’s parting counsel was to bolt for the stars.
-An emphatic illustration of the dangers of academic specialization and siloed thinking.
+Sadly, this was an emphatic illustration of the dangers of academic specialization and siloed thinking.

 As Lynn Margulis so astutely notes in Symbiotic Planet, we, the beleaguered citizens of earth, are intertwined with our host biosphere and its visible and invisible organisms.
 We thrive only via sustained interconnectedness.
 Like mobile forests, each one of us is a self-contained ecosystem with deep integrations to other living beings.
 Billions of years of co-evolutionary collaboration mean that we can no sooner part company with Earth than we can with our brains.